anukritigoyal/supplychain/README.md

 <ul> <li>Hyperledger sawtooth on Ubuntu 16.04 </li>
 <li>Django 2.0 or later </li>
 <li>screen</li>
+<li>git</li>
 </ul>

 ## Installation Procedure

 First, install the dependencies as listed above.
-Once you create a sawtooth
+Once you installed sawtooth, just download the first_time_set_up.sh file from the repository and run it.
+This will create a single validator with two transaction procesors and a django server at your ip:8000.(Please make sure you change the allowed hosts attribute in the webapp/settings.py file)

 ## Details of folders